pangjc/DQN_TF/README.md

 (3) This repo is tested on both Nvidia (ubuntu 20.04 + i7 9700 + 32Gb RAM + RTX 2060 + cuda 11.2) and Apple silicon platforms (M1 max 10c CPU + 32c GPU + 64Gb RAM).
 Some performance insights for M1 max using RTX 2060 as a reference can be gained.

-In general, for the small neural network for this case (mainly 2D cnn), RTX 2060 is ~35% percent fast than M1 max.
+In general, for the small neural network for this case (mainly 2D cnn), RTX 2060 is ~35% percent faster than M1 max.

 Performance Comparison (M1 max vs RTX 2060)